ccollicutt/tanzu-build-service-control-plane-demo/README.md

 The [Tanzu Build Service](https://tanzu.vmware.com/build-service) (TBS) automatically creates container images without Dockerfiles.
 TBS uses buildpacks which, unlike Dockerfiles, don't smash together the operating system, dependencies, and application code.
 Buildpacks keep these pieces separate, which means we can easily "patch" the operating system without having to worry about affecting the application.

-TBS manages building container images for you and is native to Kubernetes.
-It becomes the container image control plane that has been missing in the ecosystem.
+TBS provides the underlying image layers (based on Ubuntu), builds the images, caches layers, pushes the images to your registry, is native to Kubernetes, and more.
+TBS is the container image control plane that has been missing in the ecosystem.

 ## What will we do?